 Corporations that are subject to CMT are required to file financial statements in accordance with GAAP (Refer to Inf.
 B. 2747 dated May 1994).
-Please note that GIFI financial statements are not acceptable.
 Your corporation is exempt from CMT if it is:

 - an investment corporation as referred to in s.47; - a mutual fund corporation, or non-resident-owned investment corporation as referred to in s.49; or - a communal organization, a corporation exempt from income tax or a non-resident corporation that is subject to Ontario income tax only because it disposed of taxable Canadian property situated in Ontario.